justinross102/386-blog/_posts/2023-11-29-fourth-post.md

 ## Wait Times and Attraction Counts

 This scatter plot allows us to further examine the relationship between a park's number of attractions and average wait time.
-Thus, we can use as we consider the question **Is there a linear relationship between average wait time and number of attractions in a park?** From the data I collected for this analysis, there appears to be an extremely weak negative correlation between these two variables.
-While the correlation is extremely weak, the overall patterns suggest that parks with a higher number of attractions tend to have slightly shorter average wait times.
-However, it's essential to note that correlation does not imply causation, and various other factors could contribute to these observations.
+Thus, we can use it as we consider the question **Is there a linear relationship between average wait time and number of attractions in a park?** From the data I collected for this analysis, there is an extremely weak negative correlation between these two variables.
+However, it is important to note that this dataset is relatively small, and therefore we really can't draw broad conclusions from it.

 <img src="{{site.url}}/{{site.baseurl}}/assets/images/plot7.png" alt="" style="width:800px;"/>